amiraminitamu/Summer-School-Buffalo/README.md

 | Donor fragment | atoms `1–116`, two H2Pc molecules |
 | Acceptor fragment | atoms `117–176`, C60 |

 The published starting structure is stored in `data/2H2Pc_C60.xyz`, and the fragment definition is stored in `data/fragments.json`.
 The initial frontier-orbital analysis and PySCF/geomeTRIC relaxation code are retained under `src/`.
-The exact coordinates used to launch the ten production trajectories are stored under `data/production_starts/`, so the production ensemble can be reproduced without reconstructing an earlier thermalization run.
+The exact coordinates used to launch the ten production trajectories are stored under `data/production_starts/`, so the production ensemble can be reproduced without the need to run a thermalization run.

 ## Computational workflow